JasperFe/UGent_Tele2021/docs/Practicum_3.md

   <img src="/assets/images/P3/sen2cor_sceneclassification.jpg" width="700">

 </p>

-!!! note "Excercise"
+!!! note "Excercise: Visualize cloud masks"
-    - Visualize the cloud mask.
+    - Visualize the cloud masks.
     - If you look at the cloud masks, you will see that these are not very precise.
 These cloud masks are useful for rough estimations.
 Later we will see alternative ways to identify cloud pixels more precise.